Our website address is: https://mums-at-work.com.

 What personal data we collect and why we collect it

-This notice is to explain why I, Sinead Norton, collect your personal data, and what I do with it, and to ensure I am working in accordance with the new EU General Data Protection Regulation (GDPR); terms from the regulation are indicated in bold.
+This notice is to explain why I, Sinead Norton, collect your personal data.
+It explains what I do with it.
+I am working in accordance with the new EU General Data Protection Regulation (GDPR); terms from the regulation are indicated in bold.

 When you supply your personal details to me, when we communicate by email, and when I take notes in the clinic, this information is stored and processed for four reasons in line with the GDPR requirements: